spacez320/eudaimonia.io/_posts/2017-10-19-terraform-notes.md

 When creating resources, Terraform will create a `.tfstate` file that matches metadata to resources on the provider.
-If sharing a state file, it should be stored remotely, which also protects secrets in the state file.
+If sharing a state file, it should be stored remotely, which also protects secrets in that state file.

-*State locking* can facilitate multiple people building on the same Terraform provider, and prevents double-writing.
+*State locking* can facilitate multiple people building on the same Terraform provider and prevents double-writing.
 The implemented back-end must support this.

 Terraform state can be segregated into *workspaces*.
 The current workspace can